Impurity Self-Trapping in Lattice Bose systems

-\textbf{Interaction-driven polaron localization in a superfluid bath:} \textit{(i) Quasiparticle renormalization in the light-polaron regime.} To characterize the impurity in a compressible superfluid background, we fix the bath interaction at $U_{\mathrm{b}}/t = 13.3$ (deep in the SF phase) and increase the repulsive impurity-bath coupling $U_{\mathrm{ib}}/t>0$.
-Figure~\ref{fig:polaron_properties} shows the ground-state energy $E_{\mathrm{p}}/t$, effective mass $m^*/m_0$ with $m_0=1/2t=1/2$ the bare particle mass, and quasiparticle residue $Z_0$ extracted from imaginary-time Green’s functions, restricted to the regime with finite winding $\langle W_{\mathrm{imp}}^2\rangle>0$, where a mobile polaron is well defined.
+\textbf{Interaction-driven polaron self-trapping in a superfluid bath:} \textit{(i) Quasiparticle renormalization in the light-polaron regime.} To characterize the impurity in a compressible superfluid background, we fix the bath interaction at $U_{\mathrm{b}}/t = 13.3$ (deep in the SF phase) and increase the repulsive impurity--bath coupling $U_{\mathrm{ib}}/t>0$.
+Figure~\ref{fig:polaron_properties} shows the ground-state energy $E_{\mathrm{p}}/t$, the effective-mass ratio $m^*/m_0$, and the quasiparticle residue $Z_0$ extracted from imaginary-time Green's functions.
+The quasiparticle quantities are reported in the mobile regime with finite impurity winding $\langle W_{\mathrm{imp}}^2\rangle>0$, where a coherent polaron is well defined.